 Instead of SPF, he applied for a joint bank account with his production partner;

 Instead of chatting with tourists on the beach, he had conference calls with record label managers.

 Let us get back to the fact that we were bummed about not being able to go on our vacation.
 Having to cancel our plans was not part of our plan.

-We put a lot of energy into our anger over something messing with our efforts to get life to go the way we think it needs to go.
+We put a lot of energy into being anger over something messing with our efforts to get life to go the way we think it needs to go.

-We can be ungrateful and irrational and because of our negativity bias, bypass the positives that can come of our forced pivot.
+We can be ungrateful and irrational, and because of our negativity bias, bypass the positives that can come of a forced pivot.

 The hubby and I could have spent a lot of time arguing with the reality of our experience – of things not going our way.
 And we did spend some time doing that because we’re human and that’s what we do.

 We felt a bit sad, frustrated and annoyed.
-And also a little freaked out because the pandemic was a wild unscheduled-to-us ride through the fear zone.
+And also a little freaked out because the pandemic was a wild unscheduled-to-all ride through the fear zone.

 But when we gave up and submitted to the reality of what we could not control, things rolled in a direction we could never have perceived them rolling.

 When we said, “OK, I succumb to my current experience,” a hard and fast and amazing pivot occurred in the form of something my husband had wished for his entire adult life, coming true.